Also joining the panel was Dewi Schönbeck, director of workplace design and consulting at Steelcase, and Vanja Misic, lead UX designer at Steelcase.

 Founded in 1912, Steelcase is an American office design company specialising in furniture and lighting for the workplace.

-Based in Berlin, J Mayer H is an architecture firm founded in 1996 and is led by Jürgen Mayer H and Hans Schneider.
+Based in Berlin, J Mayer H is an architecture firm founded in 1996 and is led by Jürgen Mayer H, Hans Schneider and Andre Santer.

 Its previous projects include a house in Germany built from a set of irregular concrete blocks and a university building in Düsseldorf that is carved into a sculptural shape, connecting windows, balconies and stairs.